 Lund University has central crisis management at the Vice-Chancellor level and its work is underpinned by a central crisis management support unit.
 The faculties and equivalent organisational units are responsible for their own crisis preparedness with local crisis management and contingency plans and local crisis management organisations in keeping with the regular management structure.

-Read more in Lund University’s Crisis Management and Contingency Plan, in Swedish (PDF 538 kB, new tab)
+Read more in Lund University’s Crisis Management and Contingency Plan (PDF 677 kB, new tab)

 For information on your local crisis management organisation, refer to the relevant faculty or equivalent organisational unit.